Spirit Airlines canceled all flights and is going out of business

 Out of money; out of time

-Spirit has been unprofitable since the pandemic, warning repeatedly in recent years there was “substantial doubt” over its ability to continue flying.
-Spirit filed for bankruptcy twice, most recently in August 2025.
+Spirit has been unprofitable since the pandemic, warning repeatedly in recent years that there was “substantial doubt” over its ability to continue flying.
+Spirit had filed for bankruptcy twice, most recently in August 2025.

 The company announced it had reached a deal with its creditors in February to emerge from its latest bankruptcy with less debt and the ability to keep flying.
 But three days later, the war in Iran started, choking off about 20% of the world’s oil supply and sending jet fuel prices soaring.

 High jet fuel costs have pinched all US airlines, sending their costs surging.
-Jet fuel is the second greatest cost for airlines, behind only labor.
+Jet fuel is the second biggest cost for airlines, behind only labor.
 American Airlines said that every penny that jet fuel prices rise costs the airline $50 million over the course of a year.
-United said last month if jet fuel prices continue at their current level, the airline could incur $11 billion in additional expenses – double its biggest-ever annual profit.
+United said last month that if jet fuel prices continue at their current level, the airline could incur $11 billion in additional expenses — double its highest-ever annual profit.

 Larger airlines have cushioned the blow somewhat by hiking some fees and fares and cutting flights.
 But smaller airlines, including Spirit, ran into trouble: Discount carriers like Spirit have a harder time raising fares because they rely on ultra-low fares to attract business.